 The thesis can be written as a monograph or a compilation thesis in which different parts (in the form of academic papers) are compiled with a summarising introduction.

-• Guidelines for compilation theses (Appendix 3) (PDF coming)
+• Guidelines for compilation theses (Appendix 3) (to be updated)

 When the doctoral student is approaching the final phase of PhD studies (public defence of the thesis), both the doctoral student and the supervisors are to ensure that everything runs as smoothly as possible.
 The department has therefore produced a quick reference guide and some local guidelines.
 The faculty has also produced a quick reference guide with reminders of the most important stages and actions for the final period leading up to the public defence.
 Below you will find links to the department and faculty quick reference guides and to guidelines for the public defence of your doctoral thesis.